CLIENT

 Project List

-The redesigned project list page includes a new quick filter menu, where users can select saved filters, craft their own advanced filters, pin important filters, and use recognition rather than recall to more quickly create filtered searches.
-The main table includes a shortcut to quickly bookmark projects and save to the dashboard.
+The redesigned project list includes a new quick filter menu, where users can select saved filters, craft their own advanced filters, and pin important filters.
+The main table includes a shortcut to quickly bookmark projects to the dashboard.

 The original Moped project list (left) and the final redesigned project list (right).